jumphone/www/courses/Programming_I/w01_Linux_Basics/s04_content.md

 <summary> More </summary>
 <div style="padding: 10px; border: 1px solid #eee; border-radius: 4px; margin-top: 8px;">
 <br>
-<p> When controlling a computer, the most important things are knowing: </p>
 <p> &nbsp;&nbsp;&nbsp;&nbsp;Position: "where you are" </p>
 <p> &nbsp;&nbsp;&nbsp;&nbsp;Intention: "what you want to do" </p>
 <br>